-After many years of teaching “private lessons,” we realized something — most people don’t want to play music as just a private experience, people want to play music with family and friends; they want to play music to build community!
+After a decade of teaching “private lessons,” we realized something — most people don’t want to play music as just a private experience.
+Folks want to play music with family and friends; they want to play music to build community!